-- a) the Chief Executive Officer will assess whether the Police (if the alleged behaviour is criminal) or any relevant statutory child protection agencies need to be notified in relation to the allegations.
-If they have been notified the Chief Executive Officer should seek clearance from these organisations prior to proceeding with their own investigation; - b) notify the child's parents (unless to do so would likely compromise the investigation or any investigation by the Police or a statutory authority); - c) carry out a risk assessment (see below) and take action to reduce/remove risk, where appropriate; and - d) investigate the allegation where appropriate or appoint someone to investigate the allegation.
+- the Chief Executive Officer will assess whether the Police (if the alleged behaviour is criminal) or any relevant statutory child protection agencies need to be notified in relation to the allegations.
+If they have been notified the Chief Executive Officer should seek clearance from these organisations prior to proceeding with their own investigation; - notify the child's parents (unless to do so would likely compromise the investigation or any investigation by the Police or a statutory authority); - carry out a risk assessment (see below) and take action to reduce/remove risk, where c) appropriate; and - investigate the allegation where appropriate or appoint someone to investigate the allegation. d)